 Even if you can’t go trekking in Nepal, look around at your life and examine what would make a great story.
 There are some fantastic storytelling podcasts such as: This American Life, The Moth, KCRW Unfictional, and RadioLab to give you a sense of how to weave compelling stories into a larger idea.
 So if your presentations feel as dull as ditchwater, maybe consider switching off the laptop and setting out for an adventure.

-If you would like to know more about how you can tell effective and compelling stories then you should download our guide to creating a memorable presentation today.
+If you would like to know more about how you can tell effective and compelling stories then you should watch our Online Masterclass on creating memorable stories, with Colin James today.

 The Colin James Method® Facilitators train corporate executives to improve their professional communication skills with a proven methodology.
 Our highly trained Facilitators and Coaches are recognised for their experience in their fields and have worked with many individuals and organisations around the world to master the art of communication.